Bitcoin Hash Rate

 | Antminer S21 Pro | Jul 2024 | 234 TH/s | 15 J/TH |

-06Hash rate is a power × efficiency product.
+Hash rate is a power × efficiency product.
 If energy spend stayed flat from 2016 to 2024, the same farms running S9s would have produced one-sixth the EH/s the same farms running S21 Pros produce today.
 The 6-7× efficiency gain is therefore an upper bound on the share of today's ATH that is “free” hash — bought by replacing rigs rather than adding wattage.
 In practice the rate of efficiency adoption is uneven (older farms run mixed fleets) but the directional point holds: a 10× rise in hash rate over a half-cycle is not a 10× rise in real-resource commitment.
 Hash rate is therefore a biased security-budget proxy, and the bias has gotten stronger every cycle.

-The 2021 China-ban window is the most important data event in the entire series.
-Bitcoin's network hash rate fell from a pre-shock peak of 198.5 EH/s on 2021-04-15 to a trough of 58.5 EH/s on 2021-06-27 — a 70.6% drop in roughly seven weeks — as Chinese provinces, chiefly Inner Mongolia and Sichuan, pushed local mining operators offline.
+The 2021 China-ban window is the most important data event in the entire series, and the cleanest case study in what hash rate actually measures.
+Bitcoin's network hash rate fell from a pre-shock peak of 198.5 EH/s on 2021-04-15 to a trough of 58.5 EH/s on 2021-06-27 — a 70.6% drop in roughly ten weeks — as Chinese provinces, chiefly Inner Mongolia and Sichuan, pushed local mining operators offline.
 Recovery to the pre-shock level reached 2022-01-01 and the network printed a fresh ATH shortly after.
-The canonical mining-map record documents the geographic redistribution of those rigs.
-Read the 2021 collapse as an inventory-relocation event, not an economic capitulation; the H1 2021 trough is the cleanest example of why hash rate describes ASIC logistics as much as it describes miner conviction.
+The canonical Cambridge mining-map record documents the geographic redistribution of those rigs from China to the United States, Kazakhstan, and Russia.

 The headline number sits inside two big mining pools.
 As of late 2025, Foundry USA and AntPool together account for roughly half of the network's hash rate — Foundry runs in the 30% range, AntPool in the high-teens, with combined share fluctuating around 50–60%.
-The security-budget reading of an all-time-high hash rate ought to be discounted by that intermediary concentration; the network is growing, the surface against a co-ordinated rewrite is narrower than the raw EH/s figure suggests.
+The security-budget reading of an all-time-high hash rate ought to be discounted by that intermediary concentration: the network is growing, but the surface against a co-ordinated rewrite is narrower than the raw EH/s figure suggests.

 Frequently asked